SemanticMatter/ci-cd/docs/workflows/ci_cd_updated_default_branch.md

 Keep your `permanent_dependencies_branch` branch up-to-date with changes in your main development branch, i.e., the `default_repo_branch`.

 Furthermore, this workflow can optionally update the `latest` [mike](https://github.com/jimporter/mike)+[MkDocs](https://www.mkdocs.org)+[GitHub Pages](https://pages.github.com/)-framework documentation release alias, which represents the `default_repo_branch`.
+The workflow also alternatively supports the [Sphinx](https://www.sphinx-doc.org/) framework.

 !!! warning
     If a PAT is not passed through for the `PAT` secret and `GITHUB_TOKEN` is used, beware that any other CI/CD jobs that run for, e.g., pull request events, may not run since `GITHUB_TOKEN`-generated PRs are designed to not start more workflows to avoid escalation.